gentooza/piResiduos/README.md

 Also there will be files app will backup via SSH tunneling.

-You'll have to configure this connection in config.ini, in piResiduos.sh, in extra/scripts... files and in generic_tools.cpp (function int copy_files_to_remote_server(std::string folder_in_backup))
+You'll have to configure this connection in: *config.ini*, *piResiduos.sh*, */extra/scripts...* files and in *generic_tools.cpp* -function *int copy_files_to_remote_server(std::string folder_in_backup)*-

-put the ssh key for example in extras/ .
+put the ssh key for example in *extras/*.

+We are currently working in using an API for avoiding this old method.

+## Local Database

+For syncing and store middle data the app uses a sqlite3 database.

-for building the local database execute in terminal it's creations cript
+For building the local database execute in terminal it's creations cript:

 ```
 sqlite3 bio.db < bio.sqlite3